strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ### Using IDE

 You can also build and run tests from your favourite IDE.
-For instance in my case I am using InteliJ and the steps are as follows.
+In my case, I am using InteliJ and the steps are as follows.

 1. Fork the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)
 2. Open the strimzi-kafka-operator project
 3. You should probably see on the right side maven modules.
 Select [systemtest](https://github.com/strimzi/strimzi-kafka-operator/tree/master/systemtest) module.
-4. Click on Lifecycle and then you will see `clean` and `install`.
+4. Click on Lifecycle and then you will see `clean` and `install`
-5. Run any test you want.
+5. Run any test you want

 ## Conclusion

-Today we had dive into Strimzi system tests domain.
+In this post we had a quick dive into Strimzi's system tests domain.
-Simply, we learned about the motivation behind writing system tests.
+Simply, We learned about the motivation behind writing system tests.
-Furthermore, we talked about the main differences unit, integration vs system tests.
+Furthermore, we talked about the main differences between system tests and unit and integration tests.
-Afterwards, we looked at the relation with the Kubernetes.
+After, we looked at the relationship between system tests and Kubernetes.
-Lastly, we try the procedure how to start some system test.
+Lastly, we showed how to start a system test.
 Now you will be able to create your completely new system test in `Strimzi`!

 Happy testing!!!